Author: Social Media

 Sew to Flow Wins Best Social Project!

 We are thrilled to announce that Sew to Flow has been awarded Best Social Project during the General Assembly of Rotaract Nederland!
 As part of this recognition, the project received a prize of €250, celebrating its meaningful impact and innovative approach to social change.
-Our

 INTRODUCING CLUB MEMBERS – DUNJA